-Microsoft is a first-class citizen on AWS.
+Windows and .NET-based workloads are first-class citizens on AWS.
 In this session, we show how you can easily move an existing .NET application to the AWS cloud and take advantage of it serverless capabilities.
 We will cover migration and architectural considerations for porting your C# application to AWS Lambda, and using API Gateway to create a façade for your application to safely make changes as you migrate.

 Stephen Liedig, Public Sector Solutions Architect, Amazon Web Services